 Puncture wounds or other deep cuts, animal bites, or particularly dirty wounds put you at increased risk of tetanus infection.
-Get medical attention if the wound is deep and dirty, and particularly if you're unsure of when you were last vaccinated.
+Get medical attention if the wound is deep and dirty, particularly if you're unsure of when you were last vaccinated.
 Leave unclean wounds open to avoid trapping bacteria in the wound with a bandage.

 Your doctor may need to clean the wound, prescribe an antibiotic and give you a booster shot of the tetanus toxoid vaccine.
-If you've previously been immunized, your body should quickly make the needed antibodies to protect you against tetanus.
+If you've previously been vaccinated, your body should quickly make the needed antibodies to protect you against tetanus.